 |

-Rewards & Incentives Performance-Related Bonus Scheme It is possible to use ANPAS (or any other performance appraisal system) solely for employee development and feedback purposes.
-But many organizations will wish to link the appraisal process to specific reward and incentive outcomes.
-This is a perfectly legitimate objective.
-There are studies showing that employees find the process of appraisal more satisfying and credible when it is directly linked to reward outcomes.
-Brief Description Before we look at the step-by-step process for calculating the bonus, a quick overview will be helpful.
-The Bonus Plan first calculates a Bonus Fund.
-This is the actual amount of money that the organization is prepared to allocate for bonus use.
+Rewards & Incentives Performance-Related Bonus Scheme While it is possible to use performance appraisal for employee development and feedback purposes solely, many organizations wish to link the appraisal process to specific reward and incentive outcomes.
+This is a legitimate objective.
+Studies indicate that employees find the process of appraisal more satisfying and credible when it is linked to reward outcomes.
+The examples given below are based on a performance appraisal system with a five-point rating scale and seven performance factors.
+(Why seven?
+Because the underlying method is based on the ANPAS performance appraisal system, which uses seven performance factors and five-point Likert-type scales.
+A rating score of one represents very poor performance, three is competent and five is excellent.
+This method of bonus calculation may be modified to suit any type of appraisal system involving multiple performance factors and scores.)
+Brief Description The first step in a bonus plan is to calculate the Bonus Fund (or budget).
+This is the amount of money that the organization is prepared to allocate for bonus use.
 Next, an average performance appraisal rating is determined for each employee.
-If an employee scores higher than a pre-determined level, he or she is bonus-eligible.
-The size of the bonus paid depends on the total number of Bonus Points to which an employee is entitled.
-The number of Bonus Points is determined by both the employee's performance (as reflected in their average rating) and the employee's current salary range.
-Finally, a simple formula is used to exactly allocate the money in the Bonus Fund to all eligible employees.
-Full Description There are five separate steps in the Bonus Plan - Calculate the Bonus Fund Determine Bonus Eligibility Select Bonus Band Select Salary Band Calculate Individual Bonuses Calculate the Bonus Fund The first step is to determine the amount of money that is available to pay the bonuses.
-It is suggested this amount be (usually) about 2.5% of the annual wage and salary bill.
+If an employee scores higher than a pre-determined level, he or she is eligible for the bonus.
+The size of the bonus paid depends on both the performance and the seniority of the employee.
+Finally, a formula allocates the money in the Bonus Fund to all eligible employees.
+Full Description There are four separate steps in the Bonus Plan - 1.
+Calculate the Bonus Fund 2.
+Determine Bonus Eligibility 3.
+Select Salary/Seniority Band 4.
+Calculate Individual Bonuses 1.
+Calculate the Bonus Fund The first step is to determine the amount of money available to pay the bonuses.
+It is suggested this amount be about 2.5% of the annual wage and salary bill.
 This amount is known as the Bonus Fund.
 The figure of 2.5% may be varied to reflect the policies, needs and circumstances of each organization.
 For example, a percentage of profit may be preferred, or even a percentage of profit increase.
-Obviously in such cases there will be no bonus due unless there is a profit or an increase in profit.
-Whatever method is selected, it is suggested the size of the final bonus payments (when calculated) should lie in the range 2% to 10% of the bonus recipient's base wage or salary.
-Determine Bonus Eligibility To be eligible for the bonus, the employee must achieve an Average Factor Rating (AFR) of 3.40 or better.
-The AFR is calculated by summing the ratings and dividing the result by seven.
-For example - (4 + 4 + 3 + 3 + 5 + 3 + 4) / 7 = (26) / 7 = 3.71 This employee's AFR of 3.71 would make them eligible for the bonus.
-Select Bonus Band There are three Bonus Bands, B1, B2 and B3.
-The employee's Bonus Band depends on their AFR.
-The table below shows the AFR ranges for each Bonus Band, together with the Bonus Points that apply to each:
+2. Determine Eligibility To be eligible, the employee must achieve an Average Factor Rating of 3.40 or better.
+The Average Factor Rating is calculated by summing the ratings and dividing the result by seven.
+Calculate Average Factor Rating: = (sum of factor scores)/number of factors =(4 + 4 + 3 + 3 + 5 + 3 + 4) / 7 = (26) / 7 = 3.71 In this example, an Average Factor Score of 3.71 would make the employee eligible for the bonus.

-p.a. to $30000 p.a.
-Another approach is to use job evaluation cut-off points to achieve the same result, or to group employees loosely into categories, for example: S1...
+p.a.
+Another approach is to use job evaluation cut-off points to achieve the same result, or to group employees loosely into seniority categories, for example: S1...
+Junior and

 organization.

-amount of money available in the Bonus Fund.
+allocate the amount of money available in the Bonus Fund,

 |